IlyaNyrkov/IlyaNyrkov/README.md

 <!-- Introduction -->
 # Hello, everyone! 👋
 My name is Ilya Nyrkov and I'm a software developer.
-I'm from Russia, living in Moscow currently working in VK Tarantool and studying in Bauman Moscow State University. <br />
+I'm from Russia, living in Moscow, currently working in VK Tarantool and studying in Bauman Moscow State University. <br />
 ### My contacts: <br />
 Telegram: @IlNyRk <br />